JuliaLang/www.julialang.org/blog/_posts/2017-01-24-cudanative.md

 So how does it perform?
 Turns out, pretty good!
 The chart below compares the performance of both the CUDAnative.jl and CUDA C implementations[^2], using BenchmarkTools.jl to [measure the execution time]({{page.cudanative_tree}}/examples/reduce/benchmark.jl).
-The constant overhead (note the logarithmic scale) is due to a deficiency in argument passing, and will be resolved in the future.
+The small constant overhead (note the logarithmic scale) is due to a deficiency in argument passing, and will be fixed.

 ![Performance comparison of parallel reduction implementations.](/images/blog/2017-01-24-cudanative/performance.png)